 Redeemer is a non-profit legally incorporated organization previously known as the Community for Christian Learning.
 The Community for Christian Learning was established in 1975 to promote the idea of Christian secondary education in the Ottawa area.
 It is responsible for electing a Board of Directors which oversees the operation of Redeemer Christian High School along with the principal.
 Staff members, as well as parents, and all supporters who are in agreement with our Constitution are encouraged to become members of Redeemer Christian High School as a demonstration of support.
 The cost of membership is \$100 per person annually.
-Redeemer Christian High School has two formal meetings each year (in November and in May).
+The members of Redeemer Christian High School have two meetings each year (in November and in May).

 Board of Directors: The Board of Directors is responsible for providing the infrastructure and the support which allows the school to accomplish its mission.
 The Board of Directors is responsible for casting and owning the vision of the school and for setting policies which govern the school's operations.
-The Board of Directors hires the principal and appoints committees.
-The principal and the committees are responsible to the Board of Directors, reporting to the board at its monthly meetings.
+The Board of Directors hires the principal and can appoint committees to support member business.
+The principal and the board committees are responsible to the Board of Directors, reporting to the board at its monthly meetings.